 The Best Satellite Internet

-While Exede’s plans are on average $10–$30 cheaper than HughesNet’s, its additional data costs around three times as much.
+Exede’s plans are on average $10–$30 cheaper than HughesNet’s, and its lower speeds might be enough if all you're doing is sending emails and browing the web.
+That said, its additional data costs around three times as much.
 Your bill will get expensive if you’re not tracking your data usage and need to buy more.

 How We Found the Best Satellite Internet